Skip to main content

 • Verify the HTTP access token has not expired

-• Confirm no network changes have blocked outbound connectivity to adapter.backline.ai
+• Confirm no network changes have blocked outbound connectivity to app.backline.ai

 For additional help, contact support@backline.ai.